BUAADreamer/Multimodal-Composite-Editing-and-Retrieval/README.md

 ## Datasets for image-text composite editing

-## Datasets for image-text composite editing
+## Datasets for image-text composite retrieval

 ## Datasets for other mutimodal composite retrieval